Aly-Mahmoud/CPP-El-Tawel/Lecture_Data+Notes/README.md

 ### Weak pointer(weak_ptr)

 - **Weak pointer characteristics**
-  - provides a non-owning refrence
+  - provides a non-owning reference
-    - does not increment or decrement refrence use count
+    - does not increment or decrement reference use count
   - points to an object of type <T> on the heap
   - created from a shared_ptr

 - **Use case**

-  - used to prevent strong refrence cycle which could prevent from being deleted
+  - used to prevent strong reference cycle which could prevent from being deleted

     - Visualization